How to Run Gemma 4 in Your Browser with WebGPU

 - Offline use — once cached, works without internet (on supported browsers)

 For production workloads, heavy document processing, or multimodal tasks, consider running Gemma 4 locally with Ollama or LM Studio instead.
+Not sure which model size you need?
+Our comparison guide can help you decide.

 Conclusion